gchq/gaffer-doc/docs/development-guide/introduction.md

 - `performance-testing` - Methods of testing the performance of ingest and query operations against a graph
 - `random-element-generation` - Code to generate large volumes of random graph data

-The [Gaffer docker repo](https://github.com/gchq/gaffer-docker) contains teh code needed to run Gaffer using Docker or Kubernetes.
+The [Gaffer docker repo](https://github.com/gchq/gaffer-docker) contains the code needed to run Gaffer using Docker or Kubernetes.
 More information about running a containerised instance of Gaffer can be found in our [adminstration guide](../administration-guide/introduction.md).

 It is also worth noting the [koryphe repo](https://github.com/gchq/koryphe) as this is a key dependency for Gaffer.